Mubashir78/Morse-Translator/README.md

 # Morse-Translator

-Encode or Decode Morse Code and save into a txt file.
+Encode or Decode Morse Code and save into a txt file or an audio file.

 <br/>